brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Returns*:

-- [#.#]{.pnum} If `r` represents a non-static data member that is a direct member of an anonymous union, or an unnamed bit-field declared within the `$member-specification$` of such a union, then a reflection representing the innermost enclosing anonymous union.
+- [#.#]{.pnum} If `r` represents a non-static data member that is a direct member of an anonymous union, then a reflection representing the innermost enclosing anonymous union.
 - [#.#]{.pnum} Otherwise, if `r` represents an enumerator, then a reflection representing the corresponding enumeration type.
 - [#.#]{.pnum} Otherwise, if `r` represents a direct base class relationship between a class `$D$` and a direct base class `$B$`, then a reflection representing `$D$`.
 - [#.#]{.pnum} Otherwise, let `$E$` be the class, function, or namespace whose class scope, function parameter scope, or namespace scope is, respectively, the innermost such scope that either is, or encloses, the target scope of a declaration of what is represented by `r`.